NEIAAC/e-neiler/README.md

     pytest
     ```

+- ### Building 📦

-  - Nuitka is used for cross-compiling to all supported platforms:
+  - Nuitka is used for cross-compiling to all supported platforms, this is how the app is built from the source code, in each release:

     ```shell
     pip install .[build]
-    nuitka <options>
+    nuitka <options> src/main.py
     ```

     See the build [workflow](./.github/workflows/build.yaml) for a list of options used for each platform.